-The U. S. Department of Energy (DOE) lists the Blockson Chemical Company as an Atomic Weapons Employer from 1951 through 1962 with a Residual Radiation period from 1962 through July 2006.
-The DOE covered facility description specifies Blockson operated Building 55 to produce uranium for the AEC (DOE 2007).
-The listing further states that "This listing is also intended to cover the AEC-funded laboratory, pilot plant and oxidation process, which also occurred at Blockson, and was related to the work in Building 55."
+The U. S. Department of Energy (DOE) lists the Blockson Chemical Company as an Atomic Weapons Employer from 1951 through June 1960 with a Residual Radiation period ending in October 2009.
+The DOE covered facility description specifies Blockson operated Building 55 to produce uranium for the AEC (DOE 2010).
+The listing further states that -This listing is also intended to cover the AEC-funded laboratory, pilot plant and oxidation process, which also occurred at Blockson, and was related to the work in Building 55."
 The U. S. Department of Labor (DOL) sent NIOSH an interpretation of the areas they consider to be covered under EEOICPA, citing the current designation that was published in the Federal Register (FR) on August 23, 2004 (DOL 2007).
-The FR listed "Blockson Chemical Company (Building 55 and related activities)" as the covered facility (FR 2004).
-The DOL determined that the designation applies to "Building 55, the pilot plant and associated processes (including the oxidation process) and all the areas in which these processes where performed."
-Consequently, NIOSH has conducted research for this revision of the site profile to identify changes made to operations on site to accommodate uranium extraction work.
+The FR listed -Bockson Chemical Company (Building 55 and related activities)" as the covered facility (FR 2004).
+The DOL determined that the designation applies to -Building 55, the pilot plant and associated processes (including the oxidation process) and all the areas in which these processes where performed."
+Consequently, NIOSH conducted research to identify changes made to operations on site to accommodate uranium extraction work.